dougtoppin/dougtoppin.github.io/_posts/2018-05-29-deep-lens-driving.markdown

 This would help with profiling concerns in that the DeepLens would base the recommendation only on observed behavior and in a consistent fashion.

 I ordered a DeepLens at AWS re:Invent 2017 right after it was announced but I have not received it yet.
-I am very interested in what can be done with and am looking forward to it being delivered maybe next month.
+I am very interested in what can be done with it and am looking forward to it being delivered maybe next month.
+The camera uses AWS Machine Learning which I think is pretty cool in that you can develop ML models and then install them on the camera for independent operation.

 You can find out more about the camera at [https://aws.amazon.com/deeplens/](https://aws.amazon.com/deeplens/)